-Generally, a risk is the probability that an event will occur which negatively influences the goal achievement (COSO, 2004).
-In general, three large blocks of IT risks can be differentiated (Keller, 2017, p.
+Generally, a risk is the probability that an event will occur that negatively influences the goal achievement (COSO, 2004).
+In general, three large blocks of IT risks can be distinguished (Keller, 2017, p.
 273):

-The risk that the IT value contribution is not delivered: This risk class contains all the factors that have the potential to prevent the planned value contribution of the IT
+The risk that the IT value contribution is not delivered: This risk class contains all the factors that have the potential to prevent the planned value contribution of IT.

-IT program and project risks: This risk class contains the “normal” risks of business operations, for example, unexpected costs or performance problems that negatively affect the success of the project (and probably in consequence, the whole IT strategy)
+IT program and project risks: This risk class contains the “normal” risks of business operations, for example, unexpected costs or performance problems that negatively affect the success of the project (and probably, in consequence, the whole IT strategy).

-IT operations and service delivery risks: This risk class contains all events that occur in the day-to-day operations of the IT and that may harm the organization.
-This can be both system shutdowns as well as software errors during operation
+IT operations and service delivery risks: This risk class contains all events that occur in the day-to-day operations of IT and that may harm the organization.
+This includes both system shutdowns and software errors during operation.

 To manage IT risks, organizations may proceed according to the following process blueprint (Keller, 2017, p.
 274):

-Goal setting: A proper development and documentation of all (strategic) goals, which can be negatively influenced by certain event, is essential as first step
+Goal setting: The proper development and documentation of all (strategic) goals that can be negatively influenced by certain events is essential as the first step.

-Identification of events: The IT risk manager identifies together with the affected business departments possible events that could interfere with achieving the (strategic) goals.
-In this step, these events are only listed and described
+Identification of events: The IT risk manager, together with the affected business departments, identifies possible events that could interfere with achieving the (strategic) goals.
+In this step, these events are only listed and described.

-Risk assessment: Further, it must be assessed whether it is necessary to take countermeasures for the respective risk.
-For example, if a risk leads to a damage of 100,000 euros and countermeasures would cost 500,000 euros, such a risk will be simply accepted.
+Risk assessment: Next comes assessment of whether it is necessary to take countermeasures for the respective risk.
+For example, if a risk leads to a cost of 100,000 euros and countermeasures would cost 500,000 euros, such a risk may simply be accepted.
 Here, organizations define risk classes, with each risk class stating whether it is acceptable for the company or whether countermeasures are defined.
-The graphic below presents a template of a typical risk assessment according to the risks’ impact and their probability of occurrence:
+The graphic below presents a template of a typical risk assessment according to the risks’ impact and their probability of occurrence.

-Classification of IT risks
+Classification of IT Risks